-Some of the brand’s mid-top and high-top hikers are imbued with an OutDry liner to protect your foot against unpredictable weather and all sorts of wet trail conditions.
+Some of the brand’s mid-top and high-top hikers are imbued with an Outdry liner to protect your foot against unpredictable weather and all sorts of wet trail conditions.
 This technology consists of a one-piece membrane without any seams or gaps in its design.
 As a result, water is prevented from being absorbed by the upper.
-As a bonus, OutDry technology also allows moisture to escape from inside the boot so your foot won’t sweat too much.
+As a bonus, OutDry technology also allows moisture to escape from inside the watertight hiker so your foot won’t sweat too much.

 Fit and Sizing